Knowing how to write a paragraph (the right way) can be tricky.

-The same piece of content that earns you an A+ on your midterm would be marked as spam or deleted from a blog editor’s inbox.
+The same piece of content that earns you an A+ on your midterm would be thrown in the trash or deleted by an editor.

 Why is that?

 Well, one reason is what constitutes a good paragraph differs from medium to medium.

-How to write a paragraph for your college professor is different than writing a paragraph for a popular blog.
+How to write a paragraph for your college professor is different than writing a paragraph for a freelance writing job.

 The good news?

 In this post, you’ll learn the differences.
 We’ll go over paragraph writing for the digital age, and we’ll touch on the writing skills and basics you need to know for school, magazines, and such.